|S E A R C H D V D B e a v e r|

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 Audio comes in a, modestly robust, DTS-HD Master 2.0 channel at 1011 kbps (16-bit) and a similar German DUB option.
-Effects exist (helicopters, planes, guns etc.) but the biggest attribute of the sound may be in exporting the score by the great Jerry Goldsmith (The Mephisto Waltz, Seconds, Hoosiers, The Blue Max, Breakheart Pass, The Omen) which accentuates the film's action and tension - sounding buoyant in the lossless.
+Effects exist (helicopters, planes, guns etc.) but the biggest attribute of the sound may be in exporting the score by the great Jerry Goldsmith (The Salamander, The Mephisto Waltz, Seconds, Hoosiers, The Blue Max, Breakheart Pass, The Omen) which accentuates the film's action and tension - sounding buoyant in the lossless.
 There are removable English (German DUBtitles) or German subtitles and the Blu-ray disc is region FREE, playable worldwide.

 Only a theatrical trailer and a gallery of images that include posters and the pressbook.